bsommardahl/agile-product-ownership-book/manuscript/technical-debt.md

 The canonical example is Twitter.
 The software that ran Twitter was thrown together as fast as possible in order to get to market at the right time.
 When Twitter made it to users desktops around the world it was an instant success.
 Since it's first release, Twitter has become a marker in our culture, not just in the United States where Twitter started, but also around the world.
 But none of the world's new microbloggers realized that Twitter was sitting on top of a back-end hastily built out of sticks and chewing gum.
 Twitter worked, and that's all that mattered.
 The benefits of technical debt allowed the makers of Twitter to get something valuable to market at break-neck speeds.
 Technical debt is probably why Twitter is now a household name.
 Without the intentional use of technical debt, Twitter might not exist today.

+## Benefits of Technical Loans and Debt

+### Speed

+### Innovation

 ## When is technical debt NOT acceptable?

-Technical debt is only acceptable when the product depends on it to succeed.

-For example,

-1) time constraints are so stringent that you believe your product will not survive if the deadline is not met.

-2)
+Technical debt is only acceptable when the product depends on it to succeed or survive.
+Benefits like speed and developer innovation are huge.
+But constant, unbridled speed is not always the best way to reach your goal.
+Let's be honest.
+Most deadlines are imaginary or not nearly as important as we make them out to be.
+Are we really racing the clock, or do we just want to apply some healthy pressure?
+If your software is so important to your business, and you have time to build it with care, then "care" that's the standard you should accept from your development team.
+Technical loans are expected and should be tolerated so long as they are paid off quickly.
+When your software doesn't depend on speed to market to succeed or survive, then technical debt should not be a part of your team's expectations or standards.

-## What are the consequences of technical debt?
+## Consequences of Technical Debt

-If the benefits of short-term technical debt are innovation and speed, the consequences of long-term technical debt the exact opposite.
-Most software development teams and even individual software developers are able to leap out of the gate at full sprint and make great progress at the beginning of a software project.
-For projects that have managed to maintain low amounts of technical debt over months of development, Speed, Innovation, stakeholder confidence and team engagement remain high.
-But, teams who have not managed to fight back technical debt over the Long Haul Find themselves in an impossible situation.
+As mentioned, the benefits of short-lived technical loans are increased innovation and speed.
+But, once the loans begin to accrue interest, they convert to technical debt.
+The consequences of technical debt are decreased speed, innovation, stakeholder confidence, and team engagment.

 ### Speed

-Technical debt Usually results in slower development speeds.
-Many times people compare technical debt too much.
+Technical debt usually results in slower development speeds.
+Many times we compare technical debt to "mud".
 As you can imagine, walking in mud is much slower than walking on a firm surface.
-Your feet get stuck, sometimes you lose a shoe, you're concerned with getting your pants dirty, and you end up having to clean off later on.
-On the other hand, you're able to walk, run, skip, flip or jump on a solid surface and do all of those things at top speeds.
+Your feet get stuck, sometimes you lose a shoe, you're concerned about getting your pants dirty, and you end up having to clean off later on.
+On the other hand, on a solid surface, you're able to walk, run, skip, flip or jump at top speeds.
 You can go as fast as you want.
-Development speed of the beginning of a project is very much like walking on a solid surface.
+Development speed at the beginning of a project is very much like running on a solid surface.
 It feels great.
-Everything seems very easy.
-Working on a project with heavy technical death is very much like walking in mud.
-Everything seems very slow and difficult.
-You don't feel very good after you've done it.
+Everything seems smooth and easy.
+In contrast, working in a project with heavy technical debt is like trying to run in a muddy swamp.
+Everything takes way too long.
+What used to take an hour now takes days or weeks.

 ### Innovation

 Writing software is a creative process.
 Consider an artist painting a tapestry.
 The painter has paint brushes, various colors and a clean canvas with which she can realize the image in her mind.
 Artists innovate as they create.
 They depend on quick feedback loops and responsiveness of their tools and their medium in order to maintain the flow of innovation.
-Any break down in the process threatens possible failure of the tapestry as a whole.
+Any break down in the process threatens the completion of the tapestry.
 Getting slowed down by mistakes (technical debt) that have accumulated over time is something that can rob a project of its innovative potential.
-Software that can no longer flex, bend and respond to innovation quickly is software that is Marked for Death.
+Software that can no longer flex, bend and respond to innovation quickly is software that is marked for death.

 ### Stakeholder Confidence

 Software projects exist because stakeholders want them to exist.
 As long as they have confidence in the team and development process, the development team has breathing room and freedom which is beneficial to productivity.
 When technical debt slows down improvements, fixes, and innovation, stakeholders inevitably (and rightfully) lose confidence in the development team.
 Micromanagement ensues and freedom is replaced with slavery.
-You should never underestimate the power of stakeholder confidence.

-If you or your stakeholders feel confident in the development team, the team will have the breathing room they need to

 ### Team Engagement

 An engaged development team one understands and believes in the vision of the product they are building.
-Engagement drives better questions which lead to greater ownership and buy-in.
-An engaged team is more productive and produces a higher quality product.
+Engagement drives better questions which lead to greater ownership and superior decisions.
+An engaged team is more productive and produces a higher-quality product.
 As technical debt builds, the software project becomes less and less enjoyable to work with.
 Developers find friction at every corner.
 Team leads become frustrated with missed deadlines.
 Pressure increases and, as a result, the team becomes less engaged.
+Eventually, teams that deal with technical debt on a daily basis experience high turn-over, which affects engagement even more because of the need for constant training and internal product evangelism.

 ## How can I recognize technical debt?